autopi-io/documentation/docs/cloud/obd-ii/can_bus_configuration.md

 ![True response](/img/cloud/obd_ii/can_bus_configuration/test_true.png)

-### The vehicle supports OBD-II, but the ECUs are not running
+### The Vehicle Supports OBD-II, but the ECUs are Not Running
 This is the most probable explanation.
 Most ECUs will not be running while the vehicle is off, therefore, if you're trying to run the autodetect with the engine turned off, you're almost sure to not succeed.
 The fix for this is to turn the ignition on.

-### The vehicle does not support OBD-II
+### The Vehicle Does Not Support OBD-II
 This is the simplest explination of why autodetect is not working.
 In the section "[How Bus Autodetection Works](#how-bus-autodetection-works)", we explain that the feature relies on responses to a specific OBD-II query that should be supported by all OBD-II compliant vehicles.